 Will the helpline be changing after the handover?

-The helpline number will remain the same (0141 648 0750) with the same costs applying as at present.
+The helpline is remaining and the number will remain the same (0141 648 0750) with the same costs applying as at present.

 Will the new contact centre team be trained?

 The contact centre team will receive rigorous induction training prior to the new operator taking over.
 Training will not just focus on customer service processes, back-office systems and the different charge point types, but also the core aims of ChargePlace Scotland and what ChargePlace Scotland means for drivers and hosts, placing user experience and customer needs at the centre of the service.
 Contact centre staff skills will be continually updated based on customer feedback, performance monitoring and the latest developments within the EV sector.